© DAVID CARR-SMITH 2009 : all images and text are copyrighted - please accredit text quotes - image repro must be negotiated via [email protected]

 (pic 05-04-2018 / to E)

-A monumental cooperative mural covering the side wall of an early 20C brick rail arch that terminates the east end of the "Nomadic Community Garden" near Hackney High Street station.
-These murals are overpainted approx once a year [Ref: version 06-2016].
+A monumental cooperative mural covering the side wall of an early-20C(?) brick rail arch that terminates the east end of the "Nomadic Community Garden" (near Hackney High Street station).
+These murals are overpainted after approx one year [Ref: version 06-2016].
 This one was changed in mid 2018 [see next pic].

 .